onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 > "We are but whirlpools in a river of ever-flowing water.
 We are not stuff that abides, but patterns that perpetuate themselves.
 A pattern is a message, and may be transmitted as a message." - [Norbert Wiener](https://www.azquotes.com/quote/703349)

-> "Until we in the community have made up our minds that what we really want is expiation, or removal, or reform, or or the discouragement of potential criminals, we shall get none of these, but only a confusion in which crime breeds more crime." - [Norbert Wiener](https://www.azquotes.com/quote/1084944)
+> "Until we in the community have made up our minds that what we really want is expiation, or removal, or reform, or the discouragement of potential criminals, we shall get none of these, but only a confusion in which crime breeds more crime." - [Norbert Wiener](https://www.azquotes.com/quote/1084944)

-> "The first rule of compounding is to never interrupt it unnecessarily." - [Charlie Munger](https://x.com/morganhousel/status/1049392552175124481)

-> "Don’t debate people in the media when you can debate them in the marketplace." - [Naval](https://x.com/NavalismHQ/status/1836978596465848461)